-ADVANTAGES OF THE SADI-S OVER THE GASTRIC BYPASS AND SLEEVE GASTRECTOMY ALONE ARE:
+THE ADVANTAGES OF THE DS OVER THE SADI-S, THE SLEEVE GASTRECTOMY AND THE GASTRIC BYPASS ARE:

-- Better initial weight loss and better long-term weight loss than sleeve and bypass. - Less chance that the weight will come back. - Better diabetes treatment than sleeve and bypass. - Much more stable blood sugar levels throughout the day than with sleeve and bypass. - Less acid reflux than sleeve. - Lower risk of internal hernia than gastric bypass. - Lower risk of stomach ulcer than gastric bypass. - Lower risk of abdominal pain than gastric bypass. - Only one connection between structures in the abdomen rather than two in the bypass. - Patients can take anti-inflammatory medications (NSAIDS).
+- Better initial weight loss and better long-term weight loss than SADI-S, sleeve and bypass. - Less chance that the weight will come back. - Better diabetes treatment than SADI-S, sleeve and bypass. - Much more stable blood sugar levels throughout the day than with sleeve and bypass. - Less acid reflux than sleeve. - Lower risk of internal hernia than gastric bypass. - Lower risk of stomach ulcer than gastric bypass. - Lower risk of abdominal pain than gastric bypass. - Patients can take anti-inflammatory medications (NSAIDS).

-DISADVANTAGES OF THE SADI-S OVER THE GASTRIC BYPASS AND SLEEVE GASTRECTOMY ALONE ARE:
+DISADVANTAGES OF THE DS OVER THE SADI-S, SLEEVE GASTRECTOMY AND THE GASTRIC BYPASS ARE:

-- Newer procedure, 7-year results are available. - More vitamin and mineral deficiencies than in the sleeve. - 1-3 bowel movements per day in some persons. - Occasionally diarrhea so bad, that a surgery needs to be done to correct this. - Occasionally vitamin/protein/nutrient levels are so low that a surgery needs to be done to correct this. - A leak inside the abdomen happens with all three surgeries at a rate of 1-2 per 1000 patients.
-The SADI leak at the connection between the duodenum and the small intestine may be more difficult to treat than after gastric bypass.
+- More vitamin and mineral deficiencies. - 1-3 bowel movements per day in some people. - Occasionally diarrhea so bad, that a surgery needs to be done to correct this. - Occasionally vitamin/protein/nutrient levels are so low that a surgery needs to be done to correct this. - A leak inside the abdomen happens with all three surgeries at a rate of 1-2 per 1000 patients.
+The DS leak at the connection between the duodenum and the small intestine may be more difficult to treat than after gastric bypass.
+There is one more connection that could leak in the DS than the SADI-S.